LawnchairLauncher/lawnicons/README.md

 </div>

 ### Icons
-You can add the missing icons if they are of high quality.
-No more than 5 icons per pull request.
-Following the Lawnicons design guidelines is essensial.
-To help with icon requests, please prioritize popular, widely-installed (5M+) apps.
+You may add missing icons if they are of high quality, with no more than 5 icons per pull request.
+It's essential to follow the Lawnicons design guidelines.
+To help with icon requests, please prioritize popular apps with 5M+ installations.

 > [!NOTE]
 > Each icon approved and merged on the first try fulfills [a simple community request](https://lawnicons-requests.vercel.app/?filters=easy).